 Page layouts control the way that certain page elements appear (or don't appear) on the page -- including banners, page title, breadcrumbs, section navigation, and content.

-Our page layouts include different zones where you can add content on your page.
+Our page layouts include several different zones where you can add content on your page.
 This is where you will find Zones A, B, and C on a standard subpage template:

 We have five different page layout options:

 |Page Layout||Top Zone||Zone A||Zone B||Zone C & Section Navigation||Breadcrumbs||Page Title||Section Banner|

 |Landing Page without Breadcrumbs||x||x||x||x|